Property Management in Motherwell

 Who rents here

-Your tenant is usually a working couple or a single parent with one child, late twenties to early forties, on an NHS Lanarkshire shift rota, a Lidl warehouse contract at Eurocentral, or a desk job in Glasgow they reach by the 8:14 train.
-Some are New College Lanarkshire students at the Ravenscraig campus, where the college teaches roughly 20,000 enrolments a year.
+Your tenant is usually a working couple or a single parent with one child, late twenties to early forties.
+They are on an NHS Lanarkshire shift rota, a warehouse contract at Lidl's Eurocentral distribution centre, or a Glasgow desk job they reach by train.
+Some are New College Lanarkshire students at the Motherwell campus beside Ravenscraig.

 Daily life

 The day starts at the Brandon Parade Costa, the Tesco Express on Windmillhill Street, or Greggs by the station.
 Weekends mean a walk round Strathclyde Country Park or a takeaway from one of the Windmillhill Street chippies.
-The Brandon Works (Wetherspoons) and Brandon Shopping Centre carry the high-street footfall; Knowetop Primary handles the school run for the Knowetop catchment that feeds Dalziel High — rated excellent by Education Scotland inspectors.
+The Brandon Works (Wetherspoons) and Brandon Shopping Centre carry the high-street footfall.
+Knowetop Primary handles the school run for the catchment that feeds Dalziel High (North Lanarkshire Council placing guidance).

 Rental market signals

-The gov.scot 2025 figure of £709 mean is the anchor; modernised 2-beds nearer the station can ask £750-£875 pcm and let inside a fortnight if the EICR and gas safety are current.
+The North Lanarkshire mean of £709 for a 2-bed (gov.scot, Table 2, p.
+8; year to September 2025) is the anchor.
+Citylets' Q3 2025 report publishes a South Lanarkshire table but none for North Lanarkshire, so treat town-level rent folklore carefully.
+In our own lettings, a modernised 2-bed near the station lets quickly when the EICR and gas safety certificate are current.
 Tenants ask about parking, the EPC, and whether the close is secure before they ask about rent.

 One to watch